 Open Cathedral: bringing food to an outdoor Eucharist for homeless persons

 Open Cathedral is a weekly outdoor Eucharist service held at the San Francisco Civic Center for un-housed San Francisco residents and those in transition.
 The service is conducted by clergy of the San Francisco Night Ministry with assistance of Open Cathedral volunteers and deacons.
 Our fifth and sixth graders help to prepare 100 sandwiches and fill the lunch bags on the third Sunday of every third month.
 Nancy Bryan and other volunteers bring the food downtown and participate in the service.
 To volunteer, contact Nancy at email@example.com.

 The Candlelight Concert Series

-Each year we host a series of Candlelight Concerts for our members and guests.
-For more information please visit.
+Several times each year, we host a series of Candlelight Concerts for our members and guests.
+For more information please visit the concert page.

 The Episcopal church supports various social justice initiatives as part of God’s calling to us as Christians to create a Beloved Community of peace, justice, reconciliation, and faithful stewardship of God’s creation.
 Deacon Tim invites parishioners to join him in supporting social justice initiatives in the city including anti-gun violence, reconciliation between the police and the community, and anti-human trafficking, prayer vigils for and accompaniment of un-documented immigrants to federal deportation hearings, support and care for newly arrived refugees in the Bay Area.
 In the future he will post on our website the timing of volunteer training and events supporting these and other initiatives.
 Please contact Tim at firstname.lastname@example.org if you’d like to join him in initiatives to help bring social justice to our community or if you would like to propose Social Justice ministries for involvement by the parish!